conspicio-ai/alpr/README.md

 4. Activate the virtual environment `source sih/bin/activate` (optional)
 5. Install tesseract engine `sudo apt-get install tesseract-ocr`
 6. Install all dependencies `pip3 install -r requirements.txt`
-7. Make sure you have CUDA toolkit and Nvidia Drivers installed for best performance
+7. Make sure you have Nvidia Drivers installed for best performance

 *NOTE: The current code is running slow is due to Pytesseract computation.
 It will be replced by custom Text detector in future commits.
 This is going to increase the speed of network by 200%*

 ### How to run
+1. Download weights from this repo by running `git clone https://bitbucket.org/HiPatil30/emnist.git`
+2. Place this weight in root folder and delete cloned folder.
+(Deleting so that there aren't two git repos)
+3. This weight location is specified in `emnist_model.load_state_dict(torch.load("char_recognizer.pt"))` in `realtime.py`
-1. Run `python3 realtime.py`
+4. Run `python3 realtime.py`
-2. Give file name as input.
-Eg. `Enter path to video: /home/himanshu/Downloads/2.mp4`
+5. Give file name as input.
+Eg. `Enter path to video: /home/rohit/Downloads/2.mp4`
-3. The detected number plate will be displayed on the terminal along with 3 other windows which will show original frame, segmented frame and License plate
+6. The detected number plate will be displayed on the terminal along with 3 other windows which will show original frame, segmented frame and License plate

 ### Results
 Completely loading this gif may take several minutes.
 Please wait while its fully loaded or Download results.gif from repo.
 ![](result.gif)